mehdisn/apriori-market-basket-analysis/README.md

 # Apriori Market Basket Analysis

 This project implements the **Apriori algorithm** to perform market basket analysis.
-It identifies frequent itemsets and generates association rules based on a given dataset.
-The output includes rules that indicate item co-occurrences, useful for understanding customer purchasing behavior.
+It identifies frequent item sets and generates association rules based on a given dataset.
+The output includes rules that indicate item co-occurrences, which are useful for understanding customer purchasing behavior.

 ## Table of Contents
 - [Features](#features)